Fantasy Football Predictions For 2025 – Running Backs

 Philadelphia Eagles RB Saquon Barkley

-1. Saquon Barkley, Philadelphia Eagles – Since Barkley was RB1 in 2024, I tried really hard to put another back at the #1 spot, but just couldn’t.
+1. Saquon Barkley, Philadelphia Eagles – Since Barkley was fantasy’s RB1 in 2024, I tried really hard to put another back at the #1 spot for 2025, but just couldn’t.
 I tried putting Jahmyr Gibbs here but couldn’t with David Montgomery taking some of his potential fantasy points.
-Then I tried Christian McCaffrey here, but as well as RBs Jordan Mason and Isaac Guerendo did in his absence in 2024, I have to imagine the 49ers may look to lighten McCaffrey’s load a bit with an RB committee.
-Barkley is the sure workhorse for Philly and is in the prime of his career, making it hard to have him anywhere other than #1.
+Then I tried Christian McCaffrey here, but as well as RBs Jordan Mason (Mason was since traded to the Vikings) and Isaac Guerendo did in his absence in 2024, I have to imagine the 49ers may look to lighten McCaffrey’s load a bit with an RB committee.
+Can Bijan Robinson take the crown?
+Possibly.
+Barkley is the sure workhorse for Philly and is in the prime of his career, making it hard to have him anywhere other than #1, for me.

-2. Jahmyr Gibbs, Detroit Lions – I heard many people think Gibbs’ fantasy value in 2024 would be hurt too much by fellow RB David Montgomery’s involvement in the offense, especially in goal line situations, to rank him as a top 5 fantasy RB.
+2. Jahmyr Gibbs, Detroit Lions – I heard many people think Gibbs’ fantasy value in 2024 would be hurt quite a bit by fellow RB David Montgomery’s involvement in the offense, especially in goal line situations, bumping him out of the ranks of a top 5 fantasy RB.
 His 1,412 rushing yards and 16 TDs along with 517 receiving yards and 4 TDs proved that theory wrong, as he finished 3rd in fantasy among RBs.
 2025 will be Gibbs’ 3rd season in the NFL, and I think he’ll be primed for a good one.

-3. Christian McCaffrey, San Francisco 49ers – The 49ers traded WR Deebo Samuel and may potentially lose WR Brandon Aiyuk to free agency.
-This means the 9ers may look to pound the ball on the ground again with a potentially healthy McCaffrey.
+4. Christian McCaffrey, San Francisco 49ers – The 49ers traded WR Deebo Samuel and may potentially trade WR Brandon Aiyuk.
+(It doesn’t look like that will happen) This means the 9ers may look to pound the ball on the ground again with a potentially healthy McCaffrey.
 We’ve seen McCaffrey go in cycles of greatness for a year or two, then injury, then greatness again.
 Especially if OT Trent Williams returns for another season and is healthy, I believe McCaffrey could return to 2023 form for a monster fantasy season.

 To get all the latest gear for these players and more, go check out the NFL Shop now!